Important

 To help your recovery, follow this guidance:

-• Leave the bandage in place and keep it dry, for 4 to 5 days.
+• Leave the bandage in place and keep it dry.

 • Keep your hand raised, so that your wrist is above your elbow.
 This is especially important for the first 48 hours after your surgery.